D-Robotics/rdk_doc_en/docs/clang_development/cdev_multimedia_api_ultra/bpu_api.md

 **【Parameters】**

-- `model_file_name`: The algorithm model file, which needs to be converted by Horizon AI algorithm toolchain or trained to obtain a fixed-point model.
+- `model_file_name`: The algorithm model file, which needs to be converted by D-Robotics AI algorithm toolchain or trained to obtain a fixed-point model.

 **【Return Type】**